alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/how-to.md

 For this step, it's important to have in mind that the LP tokens you hold represent your share of the pool's funds.
 By entering the LP token amount, you're specifying the portion of the pooled funds you want to withdraw.
 Clicking the "Max" button sets your entire LP token balance, indicating you want to remove all liquidity from the pool.

-When you enter the amount of LP tokens, you are specifiyng amount you will transfer to ALEX smart contract in order to receive your funds and any accrued fees in return.
+When you enter the amount of LP tokens, you are specifiyng amount you will transfer to the ALEX smart contract in order to receive your funds and any accrued fees in return.
 These fees are the ones accrued while holding those LP tokens.

 Once you have decided the LP token amount, click the "Remove" button.